Recycle Right

 Don't forget you can always refer to our A-Z guide for what can go in each of your bins.

-The paper is then collected and transported to Palm Recycling who turn it into newsprint and other paper products.
+The cardboard and paper are transported to Edwards Recycling who turn it into fibre products.

-Because the paper has been sorted by you and has been kept free of contamination, it is more valuable and can easily be recycled back.
-This prevents waste and also conserves resources and energy used when making paper from scratch.
+Because the cardboard and paper has been sorted by you and has been kept free of contamination, it is more valuable and can easily be recycled back.
+This prevents waste and also conserves resources and energy used when making fibre based products from scratch.

 Yes No